Antonia Luzmila Rivas López: Life

 But the Maoist communist-oriented Shining Path started its terrorist activism in 1988 and she was sent to La Florida in the Junín area where her order ran a mission with the commitment to support peasant women and the local indigenous population.
-The area was amongst the most violent of Peruvian districts and contained the poorest of the poor which was often home to bloodshed and violent skirmishes between the Peruvian armed forces and the guerilla Shining Path.
+The area was among the most violent of Peruvian districts and contained the poorest of the poor which was often home to bloodshed and violent skirmishes between the Peruvian armed forces and the guerilla Shining Path.
 The order was attentive to the risks involved due to the Shining Path and confirmed its presence there with a slew of programs on health and education that also prioritized on catechesis and nutrition.
 Rivas dedicated herself to these initiatives and saw the assignment as a further chance to connect with the poor.
 In addition, she also organized soup kitchens and clubs for mothers where she would teach them various skills to earn a living for themselves.
 Rivas also worked from 1970 until 1975 as a nurse for the poor.
 But the increased violence in the surrounding areas saw her order reflect on whether or not it would be wise for them to continue to serve local communities there due to the anti-religious sentiment that the terrorists demonstrated.
 But the order decided to continue with their work and accept the risks involved and often said "leave the town or give your life for it".